MicrosoftDocs/msteams-docs/msteams-platform/concepts/deploy-and-publish/appsource/prepare/teams-store-validation-guidelines.md

 #### Long description

-The long description can provide an engaging narrative that highlights your app's value proposition, primary audience, and target industry.
-While this description can be as long as 4,000 characters, most users only read between 300-500 words.
+The long description must provide an engaging narrative that highlights your app's value proposition, primary audience, and target industry.
+While the description can be as long as 4,000 characters, it's recommended to have a concise description of around 1000 characters.

 **Dos:**